There are now 2 possible online modes for units:

 - Details for undergraduate courses

 - Level 2 core unit in the Economics; Professional Economics; Philosophy, Politics and Economics major sequences

 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) LMS assignments; and (3) examination.
+Indicative assessments in this unit are as follows: (1) LMS weekly assignment; (2) LMS reading assignment; and (3) examination.
 Further information is available in the unit outline.